Nesper94/Metabiome/documentation/source/tutorial.rst

 Using CONCOCT
 -------------

-Last but not least, let's run CONCOCT.
-Like in genome assembly, this may also take several minutes, so just go on and grab a cup of coffee while waiting!
+Last but not least, let's run :code:`concoct` command like so:

 .. code-block:: bash

-    metabiome concoct -i contigs_reads/ -o concoct_out/
+    metabiome concoct -i contigs_reads/ -o concoct_out/ -opts --no_original_data

-For example, CONCOCT will generate 40 bins from the assembly of the sample ERR981212, which are located in :file:`concoct_out/fasta_bins/ERR981212_sub_paired_bt2/`:
+For example, CONCOCT will generate 8 bins from the assembly of the sample ERR981212, which are located in :file:`concoct_out/fasta_bins/ERR981212_sub_paired_bt2/`: